PrincipleZ/SI699_Tokachu/README.md

 - ~~Create a clickable item in create account page nav, in order to `next` to next onboarding step.~~
 - ~~Fix tab views title disappeared because there's a nav view at login/welcome overlaying.~~

+## Collaboration Protocol

+- If you add/remove file in Xcode, create pull request or let your team mate get updated by `git pull` **right away**; the `.pbxproj` merge conflict is not fun at all.

 ## Reference

 - [This Repo URL](https://github.com/PrincipleZ/SI699_Tokachu)